boschresearch/statestream/README.md

 Implementation:

 * Networks are specified as yaml files.
-* For now, statestream uses Theano as backend.
+* For now, statestream supports Theano (default) or Tensorflow as backend.

 ------------------------------------------------------------------------------